steve20170207/nginx-public-22/README.md

 This README describes how to build the ICON v2 front-end application for development, testing, and deployment purposes.

+This release or feature branch is target on deploy to Heroku PaSS platform utilize build pack and nginx.

 Bundling the App for Production
 -------------------------------